 - Dividing that amount by 12 gives you a good idea of your monthly benefit.

 These figures are, of course, all before taxes numbers.

-If you plan to leave the system prior to retirement, consult the BTU before withdrawing your funds out.
+If you plan to leave the system prior to retirement, consult the BTU before withdrawing your funds.

-Members can also contact BTU Field Rep. Michael McLaughlin for assistance in any of these areas.
-Michael is on he State-Boston Retirement Board.
+Members can also contact BTU Field Rep Michael McLaughlin for assistance in any of these areas.
+Michael is on the State-Boston Retirement Board.
 Michael will hold two seminars this year to acquaint members with the ins and out of retirement.
-Check the "Events" listing for the next seminar.
+Check our events listings for the next seminar.

 Call the BTU for detailed, written explanation.
-Or go to http://www.ssa.gov/pubs/10045.html or http://www.ssa.gov/pubs/10007.html for a discussion of the restrictions and offsets.
+Or check out this Social Security publication or this Social Security publication for a discussion of the restrictions and offsets.
 These are most important topics for those who expect to get some benefit from Social Security credits.

-Log onto http://www.massretirees.com/social-security/index.html for current Social Security for news pertaining to public employees
+Log onto the Mass retirees websitefor current Social Security for news pertaining to public employees

 A Tax Sheltered Annuity (TSA) or 403.B plan is a tax-saving/retirement planning device available to school employees that allows you to shelter income from federal taxation and state taxation.
 Participation is voluntary.